-Mediation is an informal way of settling disagreement with the local authority and in Luton this is provided by the Mediation Service, Kids.
+Mediation is an informal way of settling disagreements with the Local Authority, and in Luton, this is provided by the Mediation Service, Kids.

 What do KIDS London SEN Mediation service do?